Working with Waterfall Project Plans

 Deleting a Plan

-Only users who have permission to delete project plans will to see the Delete button.
-Deleting a project plan will remove all associated data to the plan and the tasks in the plan.
+Only users who have permission to delete project plans will see the Delete button.
+Deleting a project plan will remove all associated data, including the plan and its tasks.

 To delete a project plan:

-- Navigate to TDNext > Applications > Projects.
+1. Navigate to Work Management > View Applications > Project application.

-- Click on the project name in the left navigation.
+2. Click the project name in the left navigation.

-- On the Task Plan list, click the Delete link in the far right column for the plan you wish to delete.
+4. On the Plans list, click the Delete link in the far right column for the plan you wish to delete.

 Gotchas & Pitfalls